-On the subject of potatoes one of the questions we are most frequently asked is whether or not chitting is necessary.
-Our response is that first early and second early varieties are always best chitted however with main crop varieties it is not essential.
+On the subject of potatoes, one of the questions we are most frequently asked is whether chitting is necessary.
+Our response is that first early and second early varieties should always best chitted but it isn’t essential for main crop varieties.
 Chitting your early potatoes will be giving them a head start which will result in an earlier, slightly improved harvest.

 So what is potato chitting?

 Chitting is the process of encouraging seed potatoes to produce sturdy sprouts before planting.
-This sprouting process is speeded up by giving the seed potatoes plenty of light and warmth and the result will be an earlier and slightly better harvest.
+Speed up this sprouting process by giving the seed potatoes plenty of light and warmth, and the result will be an earlier and slightly better harvest.

 Chitting should begin about 6 weeks before planting so from late January.
 Planting will be when the soil is starting to warm up so between mid-March to early April, dependant on where you live.

 Seed potatoes have a blunt end, called the rose end, with eyes from which the sprouts will form.
 Place the potatoes singly in the sections of old egg boxes or in seed trays, in a single layer, with the rose end uppermost.
 Then place them in a light, frost free room such as a spare bedroom or greenhouse.

 Ideally the sprouts should remain small, about 2.5cm long, and knobbly and be a green/purple colour.
 If they grow long and white then there is insufficient light.
 Too many sprouts will result in small potatoes.
 You only need 2 to 3 sprouts with earlies and 3 to 4 with main crop varieties.
 Rub of any extra sprouts; some gardeners prefer to cut them out with a sharp knife to prevent them re-sprouting.